iamsandipan/sample-api/readme.md

 How it works:
 -------------
-The dummy upload api splits a file in two parts and upload them in two cdn aka directory here Makes entry to DB
+The dummy upload api splits a file in two parts and upload them in two cdn aka directory here.

+Makes entry to DB

 Downloading api downloads the files from the primary cdn aka directory